Our education program

 Kindergarten - the year before school

-Our passionate, qualified teachers nurture healthy minds and bodies.
+Our dedicated, qualified teacher/educators nurture healthy minds and bodies.
 We celebrate each child’s individual strengths to support their participation in the program and grow towards their full potential.

 We co-design vibrant learning communities with children, families and communities.
-Your C&K kindergarten is a place where your child will belong, feel safe and make friends.
+Your C&K centre is a place where your child will belong, feel safe and make friends.

 Our indoor and outdoor spaces ignite imaginations and foster curiosity as children explore, experiment, play and learn.

 Educators are open to your child’s ideas and will guide their social and emotional growth.
 Your child will experience many opportunities to explore, solve problems, develop friendships, use their creativity, and play.
 And time is taken to prepare children for a transition to school, and a life-long love of learning.

 C&K has developed a Birth to Three program which informs the way we care for and educate our babies and toddlers.

 At this age, our warm and professional educators “slow down” and are in the moment with your child as they explore the world.
 We focus on developing a deep and trusting relationship with each baby or toddler, to take the time in precious care moments, and develop routines and rituals with you so your baby or toddler feel safe, happy and secure.

 Babies and toddlers are naturally interested in the wonder of the world - and we love to wonder with them.

 What does play-based learning look like in a C&K?

 Play-based learning will reflect the children, educators, families and communities at your C&K centre.
-Our educators enrich and extend on children's play and learning through play will happen in ways that are meaningful for your child.
+Our teacher/educators enrich and extend on children's play and learning through play will happen in ways that are meaningful for your child.

-For example, if your child is playing in the sandpit, an educator may encourage them to draw maps in the sand and label them or measure the water levels in the dam they have built.
+For example, if your child is playing in the sandpit, a teacher/educator may encourage them to draw maps in the sand and label them or measure the water levels in the dam they have built.
 In this example the educator is purposely supporting your child’s interest to explore opportunities for literacy and numeracy development.